In the beginning pandemic, I marveled over the unique position I had been presented with to

 I noticed as hair intermittently revealed itself in sessions, clients were sharing what it meant

 to not hide a process that is an integral part of who we are.
+When they unapologetically did

 their hair in sessions, I felt it was a celebration of self as is.
 My perception of this practice over